Farama-Foundation/Procgen2/DEV_GUIDE.md

 mob_ai->update(dt);
 ```

+### ECS Notes

+The ECS allocates fixed-size buffers to store entities/components.
+If the existing maximum entity or maximum component counts are too small, they can be adjusted at the top of [ecs.h](./games/coinrun/ecs.h).

 ## Asset Manager

 To avoid duplicate asset loading, coinrun uses an asset manager.
 This is implemented in [asset_manager.h](./games/coinrun/asset_manager.h).